ReMobidyc/ReMobidyc/Tutorials/Grasshoppers/Grasshoppers.md

 <img alt="Patch visualization" src="patch-visualization.png" width=600>

-## 3. Define Grasshopper and Egg as Animats
+## 3. Define Grasshopper as a species with Adult and Egg stages

-This model exhibits grasshoppers lay eggs and eggs become grasshopper when hatching.
+This model exhibits grasshoppers lay eggs and eggs become adults by hatching.
-Grasshopper and Egg are stages in lifehistory and are both modeled as Animat.
+Adult and Egg are life-history stages and are both modeled as Animat.

-### Grasshopper animat
+### Adult animat

 Selecting the green '+' tab will bring you the new animat page.